Sherman Minton: Court packing

+Most controversial of all, Minton proposed a bill in April 1938 to make it a felony for newspapers or other periodicals to publish as "fact anything known to the publisher, or his, or its, responsible agents, to be false," punishable by up to a two-year prison sentence or a $10,000 fine.
+Minton made clear that his main targets were the anti-New Deal press including the Chicago Daily Tribune and the Philadelphia Inquirer.
+"Those who know Senator Minton," Newsweek suggested, "say he must have had Roosevelt's tacit approval before introducing a bill to make news distortion a felony."
+The unanticipated opposition to the bill was overwhelming and transcended the political spectrum.
+Many charged that Minton was trying to muzzle the critics of the New Deal through censorship.
+When he raised the idea of a more "objective" across-the-board investigation, it too failed to gain support.
+A consequence of the reaction against the Minton Bill was to spur the formation of the Bill of Rights Committee of the American Bar Association.

 Although Minton supported the Roosevelt Administration and became a regular guest at the White House, Minton broke with the president on some measures.
 He voted to override a presidential veto of a grant of $2.5 billion ($ billion in 2015 dollars) in bonus pay for World War I soldiers (Bonus Army).
 Minton also supported Republican Leonidas Dyer's anti-lynching bill, which Roosevelt feared would cost the party support in the southern states.
 He also supported an extension of the Hatch Act of 1939, a law that prevented federal employees from being forced to take part in state election campaigns, effectively lessening the influence of federal patronage.

 As World War II neared, Minton took a cautious position on United States involvement.
 When the Soviet Union invaded Finland, Minton voted against granting a loan to Finland to help finance its defense efforts.
 He also opposed selling munitions and weapons to the Allies or the Axis powers.
 He advocated and supported expanding the American military and believed that American entry into the war was inevitable, but should be delayed as long as possible.
 He voted in favor of the Smith Act, which made it a crime to advocate the overthrow of the government, a law specifically targeted at communists and fascists in the United States.
 In his final year in office, there was considerable speculation in the press that Minton would be named to higher office by Roosevelt, including cabinet positions and the Supreme Court, but neither happened.